-Individual faecal samples (3 g per animal) were subjected to the DNA-fishing (magnetic capture) method combined with real-time PCR detection for the presence of E. multilocularis DNA.
-This procedure involves magnetic capture by specific DNA-hybridisation of capture probes that have a biotin molecule attached to
+Individual faecal samples (3 g per animal) were analysed using the sensitive DNA-fishing (magnetic capture) method combined with real-time PCR detection of E. multilocularis mtDNA.
+This procedure involves magnetic capture of biotin tagged DNA-hybridisation probes targeting a locus on the E. multilocularis mtDNA.
+The biotin attached to the hybridisation probe/target DNA-complex is coupled by a noncovalent protein-protein binding interaction to streptavidin molecules which are coated onto magnetic beads.
+This allow extraction of parasite mtDNA from inhibitors and other DNA in the sample, by using a magnet (11).

-Echinococcus mtDNA, succeeded by the noncovalent protein-protein binding by streptavidin coated magnetic beads.
-This allow the physical extraction of this mtDNA/magnetic bead complex by application of a magnetic field, isolating our target from other DNA and from impurities/inhibitors that is present in the solution (11).
-Detection of the E. multilocularis DNA is carried out by real-time PCR (11, 12).
-If a positive real-time PCR signal is detected, the presence of E. multilocularis mtDNA can be verified by an additional independent real-time PCR (12), and a traditional PCR followed by sequencing targeting the nad1 gene (13).
-All tests were performed in duplicates with positive control DNA (from adult worms) and negative controls (MilliQ water) included in each run.
+Detection of the E. multilocularis DNA was carried out by real-time PCR (11, 12).
+If a positive real-time PCR signal is detected, the presence of E. multilocularis mtDNA can be verified by an additional independent real-time PCR (12), and /or using a standard PCR targeting the nad1 gene followed by Sanger-sequencing (13).
+All tests are performed in duplicates with each run including two positive control DNA samples (from adult worms) and negative controls (MilliQ water) included in each run.

-The DNA-fishing method is capable of detecting E. multilocularis DNA originating from worms as well as eggs.
+The DNA-fishing method is capable of detecting E. multilocularis DNA originating from any developmental stage of the parasite, including worms, and eggs in high volume samples.
 The method is suitable for use during the patent phase of the infection when eggs are shed in the faeces.
 This period constitutes roughly two-thirds of the entire infection period.
-The MC-DNA/realtime PCR methods has been shown to be more sensitive than egg isolation by sieving followed by detection of parasite DNA using a multiplex PCR, which was used previously in the Norwegian surveillance program (11, 12).
-Validation of the current methods in our laboratory has demonstrated a sensitivity of 58% and 91% in 3 g samples spiked with one egg or one worm, respectively (unpublished results).
+The MC-DNA/realtime PCR methods has been shown to be more sensitive than egg isolation by sieving followed by detection of parasite DNA using a multiplex PCR, used previously in the Norwegian surveillance program (11, 12).
+Validation of the current methods in our laboratory has demonstrated a sensitivity of 58% and 88% in 3 g samples spiked with 5 eggs or one worm, respectively (unpublished results).

 Initially, a test sensitivity of 63% and a specificity of 100% were assumed (11).
-However, our internal validation has demonstrated an overall sensitivity close to the Swedish method (88% test sensitivity) (11, 14).
+However, our internal validation has demonstrated an overall sensitivity of 70%.
+For samples spiked with \ge 10 eggs the sensitivity is 86% which is close to the method of Isaksson et al. (12) (88% test sensitivity) (11, 14).
 The apparent prevalence and corresponding confidence interval were estimated using Epitools (15), with a test sensitivity of 63% and a specificity of 100%.